ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Certain characters are escaped, in one and only one way; all other characters are unescaped.

-Note: Normalized Paths are Singular Paths, but not all Singular Paths are Normalized Paths.
+Note: Normalized Paths are Singular Queries, but not all Singular Queries are Normalized Paths.
-For example, `$[-3]` is a Singular Path, but is not a Normalized Path.
+For example, `$[-3]` is a Singular Query, but is not a Normalized Path.
 The Normalized Path equivalent to `$[-3]` would have an index equal to the array length minus `3`.
 (The array length must be at least `3` if `$[-3]` is to identify a node.)